john-cd/rust_howto/src/tools/improve_speed.md

 ## Incremental Compilation

 From-scratch builds with incremental compilation enabled adds about 15–20% overhead compared to disabled.
 The initial build needs to write out more intermediate state in order for later incremental builds to take advantage of it.
+In a CI situation, it would be extremely unusual for there to be a later incremental build within the same job.
+The jobs are not making changes to source code and rebuilding.
+However, workflows that cache the target directory across runs might be benefiting from incremental compilation.

 ## Reference